EdenBelouadah/1-Lambda-Evolution-Strategy-with-A2-adaptation-scheme/README.md

 This algorithm is run on the bbob test suite from [COCO](https://github.com/numbbo/coco).
 For requirements and guidelines about using COCO platform, refer to the Github repo or their website.
 Note that we used python to work with this platform.

-To run the code, you need to install the COCO platform (cf: COCO installation guide).
+To run the code, you need to install the COCO platform ([COCO installation guide](https://github.com/numbbo/coco)).

 Then, you can run the optimization problems by typing :